ZINCTRON/Demon-Overlord/docker/README.md

 POSTGRES_USER
 ```

-After that, just run `testing-setup.sh` to set everything up for testing in `~/bot` (this is where all data will be saved) and then `bot-run.sh` to run the bot. run `docker-compose restart -f ~/bot/docker-compose.yaml` to restart the bot after making changes to the code.
+After that, just run `testing-setup.sh` to set everything up for testing in `~/bot` (this is where all data will be saved) and then run the bot as you would normally.

 ## Deployment